vaibhavvikas/jekyll-theme-minimalistic/README.md

 ## Features
 1. Auto light/dark mode.
 2. Syntax Highlighting for light/dark mode.
-3. Logo Support for thr page.
+3. Logo Support for the page.
 4. Links in Sidebar.
 5. List/Sublist in Sidebar.
 6. Fully responsive with mobile support.